laurgao/qaoa-weighted-maxcut/README.md

-# 11 Notebooks, 10 failures
+# 12 Notebooks, 10 failures
-Time spent:
-* Feb 20 6AM-9AM
-* Feb 20 12:30PM-2:30PM
-* Feb 20 7PM-10PM
-* Feb 21 6AM-9AM
-* Feb 21 10AM-11:30AM
-* Feb 21 1PM-5:40PM
-* Feb 21 6:30PM-10:30PM

-Total time spent:  ~17 hours

-*WAIT!
-Before I get into the story, some housekeeping: The final code I'm submitting is [11-pennylane-final.ipynb](/attempts/11-pennylane-final.ipynb).
-This is an implementation in Pennylane that I coded essentially from the ground up.
-The code in said notebook isn't perfect and the result is not always correct, from reasons you'll see later, but I choose to submit it anyway.
-I do, however, want to let you know that I have a working implementation of QAOA weighted maxcut in the notebook [6-cirq-final.ipynb](/attempts/6-cirq-final.ipynb) - the code there is based off of Jack's code and is much faster than the code I wrote.*

-## Problem statement

-**Tl;dr: Generalize the QAOA code to solve the maxcut problems for *weighted* graphs.**

-The [MaxCut problem](https://en.wikipedia.org/wiki/Maximum_cut) is a well-known optimization problem in which the nodes of a given undirected graph have to be divided in two sets (often referred as the set of “white” and “black” nodes) such that the number of edges connecting a white node with a black node are maximized.
-The MaxCut problem is a problem on which the QAOA algorithm has proved to be useful (for an explanation of the QAOA algorithm you can read [this blogpost](https://www.mustythoughts.com/quantum-approximate-optimization-algorithm-explained)).

-At [this link](https://lucaman99.github.io/new_blog/2020/mar16.html) you can find an explicit implementation of the QAOA algorithm to solve the MaxCut problem for the simpler case of an unweighted graph.
-We ask you to generalize the above code to include also the solution for the case of weighted graphs.
-You can use the same code or you can also do an alternative implementation using, for example, qiskit.
-The important point is that you do not make use of any built-in QAOA functionalities.

-## My QAOA maxcut journey
+###### My QAOA maxcut journey

 Picture this: you know nothing about QAOA (beyond it has a cool name some pronounce "kwa-wa") and in less than 48 hours, you're supposed to build a implementation of the algorithm to solve the weighted maxcut problem, generalized to be able to work on any graph.

 That's where I was on the morning of Saturday, Feb 20.
 By Sunday night, I had to submit this code as part of a screening task for [QOSF mentorship](https://qosf.org/qc_mentorship/) applications.

 My anxiety levels were though the roof.
 No kidding.

+*WAIT!
+Before I get into the story, some housekeeping: The final code I'm submitting is [12-pennylane-final.ipynb](/attempts/12-pennylane-final.ipynb).

+**Problem statement:  Generalize the provided QAOA code to solve the maxcut problems for *weighted* graphs.**

+For those unfamiliar, [here](problem-statement.md) is the full problem statement.

 ### How I learnt and built QAOA in 2 days
 #### Saturday Part 1: Pennylane unweighted implementation